Important Factors to Look For When Looking For a Personal Injury Attorney

 During these DUI-related situations, no matter who was at fault, everyone involved should seek legal assistance immediately.
 Not only should you call emergency crews to ensure the safety of everyone on the scene, you should also contact your attorney and let them know every single detail.
 If you withhold certain information following a crash (whether it’s intentional or not), you’ll jeopardize your chance of success in court.

 After any crash, don’t wait — get legal help right away.
-Contact Herron Law if you need professional legal assistance.
+Contact The Law Offices of Michael R. Herron, P.A. if you need professional legal assistance.

 What damages are recoverable in a personal injury case in Florida?